 She is a Chartered Accountant and is currently a member of the Malaysian Institute of Accountants (MIA).
 She began her career with GHL Systems Berhad ("GHL"), a company listed on the Main Market of Bursa Malaysia Securities Berhad, as an Assistant Accountant in 2003 and moved up the ranks and became Head/Assistant General Manager of Finance in 2008 to supervise the company's local and overseas accounting teams.
 She left GHL in August 2009 to venture into business in the consumer industry.
 She is currently an Independent Non-Executive Director of Asia Media Group Berhad and Sersol Berhad.

-She is a member of Nomination Committee, Remuneration Committee and Audit Committee of the Company.
-She attended all four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 August 2016.
+She is the Chairperson of Audit Committee, Nomination Committee, Remuneration Committee, and Option Committee of the Company.
+She attended all four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 August 2017.